lilybedi/24F-Project-Template/api/README.md

 - Flask REST api in the `./api` directory
 - SQL files for your data model and data base in the `./database-files` directory

-### Setting Up Your Personal Repo

-1. In GitHub, click the **fork** button in the upper right corner of the repo screen.
-1. When prompted, give the new repo a unique name, perhaps including your last name and the word 'personal'.
-1. Once the fork has been created, clone YOUR forked version of the repo to your computer.
-1. Set up the `.env` file in the `api` folder based on the `.env.template` file.
-1. Start the docker containers.

-### Setting Up Your Team Repo

-Before you start: As a team, one person needs to assume the role of *Team Project Repo Owner*.

-1. The Team Project Repo Owner needs to fork this template repo into their own GitHub account **and give the repo a name consistent with your project's name**.
-If you're worried that the repo is public, don't.
-Every team is doing a different project.
-1. In the newly forked team repo, the Team Project Repo Owner should go to the **Settings** tab, choose **Collaborators and Teams** on the left-side panel.
-Add each of your team members to the repository with Write access.
-1. Each of the other team members will receive an invitation to join.
-Obviously accept the invite.
-1. Once that process is complete, each team member, including the repo owner, should clone the Team's Repo to their local machines (in a different location than your Personal Project Repo).

-## Controlling the Containers

-- `docker compose up -d` to start all the containers in the background
-- `docker compose down` to shutdown and delete the containers
-- `docker compose up db -d` only start the database container (replace db with the other services as needed)
-- `docker compose stop` to "turn off" the containers but not delete them.

 ## Users